-If you want to earn some extra serious cabbage and don’t have a lot of time to do it, I have three weekend jobs you’ll be interested in learning more about.
-(For more information about other opportunities, read “How to Find Jobs with No College Degree.”)
+If you want to earn some extra serious cabbage and don’t have a lot of time to do it, here are seven jobs you can do over the weekend you’ll be interested in learning more about.

 1. Phlebotomist